MicrosoftDocs/winrt-related/winrt-related-src/toolkits/winui/release-notes/winui-2.1.md

 Compact mode enable developers to create comfortable experiences for any number of scenarios.
 Simply by adding a resource dictionary your application can fit on average ~33% more UI.|

-The table below is the list of new features included in the public release of WinUI2.1

 ### Microsoft.UI.Xaml 2.1.190218001-prerelease